sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Shift Cipher ==
 by Sarah Arpin, Alexis Newton

-A classical cryptosystem that takes your plaintext and shifts it through the alphabet by a given number of letters.  -EG
+The shift cipher is a classical cryptosystem that takes plaintext and shifts it through the alphabet by a given number of letters.  -EG

 === Shift Cipher Encryption ===